KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout.md

-# Layouts
+# Layout

 This article describes the KeyboardKit keyboard layout engine and how to use it.

-In KeyboardKit, ``InputSet``s and ``KeyboardLayout``s are central concepts when creating a ``SystemKeyboard`` and to work with custom layouts in general.

-The difference between an input set and a layout, is that an input set defines the input keys on a keyboard, while a keyboard layout defines the full set of keys on a keyboard, as well as their size.
+In KeyboardKit, ``InputSet``s and ``KeyboardLayout``s are central concepts when creating a ``SystemKeyboard``, where the ``InputSet`` defines the input keys of a keyboard, while a ``KeyboardLayout`` defines the full set of keys, as well as their sizes and properties.

 This means that you can use many different input sets with a single keyboard layout.

 [KeyboardKit Pro][Pro] specific features are described at the end of this document.

+## Input Sets

+In KeyboardKit, there are three different ``InputSet`` implementations: ``AlphabeticInputSet``, ``NumericInputSet`` and ``SymbolicInputSet``.

+> Note: These types will be merged into a single `InputSet` struct in KeyboardKit 8.0.

+KeyboardKit provides you with a few localized input sets, such as ``AlphabeticInputSet/english``, ``NumericInputSet/englishNumeric(currency:)`` and ``SymbolicInputSet/englishSymbolic(currency:)``, which are used to create English keyboards.

-## Localized layouts
+## Keyboard layouts

-A typical ``SystemKeyboard`` layout has several rows, where the top 3 rows generally consists of input keys surrounded by action keys on one or both sides, and the bottom row has a space key that is surrounded by other action keys.
+A typical ``SystemKeyboard`` layout has several rows, where the top 3 generally consist of input keys surrounded by action keys on one, both or no sides.
+Furthermore, the bottom row has a space key that is surrounded by other action keys.

-This is however not true for all locales, where some (like Armenian) have 4 input rows, some (like Arabic) may remove the shift key, etc.
+This is however not true for all locales, where some (like Armenian) have 4 input rows, some (like Arabic) may remove the shift key, etc. The difference between some languages are actually way larger than one may think at first.

-Regardless of the locale-specifics, a localized keyboard layout is typically implemented with locale-specific ``InputSet`` values for the alphabetic, numeric and symbolic keyboards, and a locale-specific ``KeyboardLayoutProvider`` that uses these input sets to provide iPhone and iPad-specific layouts.
+A localized keyboard layout is typically implemented with locale-specific ``InputSet`` values for the alphabetic, numeric and symbolic keyboards, and a locale-specific ``KeyboardLayoutProvider`` that uses the input sets to provide iPhone and iPad-specific layouts.

-[KeyboardKit Pro][Pro] provides localized input sets and layouts for all supported keyboard locales.

-## Layout providers
+## Keyboard layout providers

+In KeyboardKit, a ``KeyboardLayoutProvider`` can be used to create a dynamic layout based on many different factors, such as the current device type, orientation, locale, etc.

 KeyboardKit will by default create a ``StandardKeyboardLayoutProvider`` and apply it to the input controller's ``KeyboardInputViewController/keyboardLayoutProvider``.
+It will by default use an ``EnglishKeyboardLayoutProvider`` to return U.S. English keyboard layouts, for both iPad and iPhone.

 You can replace this provider with a custom one, or inject locale-specific providers to customize the layout for a certain locale.

-KeyboardKit will by default inject an ``EnglishKeyboardLayoutProvider`` into the standard provider.
-This provider defines the layout of a U.S. English keyboard, for both iPad and iPhone.

 ### How to customize the standard layout provider